 Then I grabbed my guitar and went right into “If You’re Happy and You Know It”- which most children know.

-My biggest rule is: I CAN STAY IN MY BUBBLE SPACE
+My Most Important Rule: I CAN STAY IN MY BUBBLE SPACE

 touch your toes